Silly Farm case study

 The fix had to stay contained

-The right answer was to tighten the layer creating friction instead of inflating the engagement into a larger rebuild just to make the story sound bigger.
+The right move was to identify the layer creating friction, repair that layer, and leave the business with a clearer handoff instead of inflating the engagement to make the story sound bigger.

 What changed